mongodb/flask-pymongo/docs/index.rst

   sets the ``tz_aware`` parameter to ``True`` when creating a connection.
   The timezone of ``datetime``s returned from MongoDB will always be UTC.

+``safe``:
+  Flask-PyMongo sets "safe" mode by default, which causes :meth:`~pymongo.collection.Collection.save`, :meth:`~pymongo.collection.Collection.insert`, :meth:`~pymongo.collection.Collection.update`, and :meth:`~pymongo.collection.Collection.remove` to wait for acknowledgement from the server before returning.
+You may override this on a per-call basis by passing the keyword argument ``safe=False`` to any of the effected methods.

 API
 ===